AlexandreDecan/sismic/docs/execution.rst

 :py:class:`~sismic.interpreter.MacroStep` instances,
 and details of such a run can be obtained using the :py:class:`~sismic.interpreter.MicroStep` list of a :py:class:`~sismic.interpreter.MacroStep`.
+For convenience, an interpreter has a :py:attr:`~sismic.interpreter.trace` attribute that returns the list of executed macro steps (including the initial stabilization step).

 Dealing with time